kubernetes/contributor-site/content/en/events/kcseu/location.md

 You **MUST** go through vaccination verification and pick up your badge before attending the summit or evening social event.

+The summit itself will be on Level 3 of the Feria Valencia Event Center.

 **Address**<br>
 Av. de les Fires, s/n, 46035<br>
 València, Spain<br>